 If a dog’s ears show signs of infection, they need to see a veterinarian.
-It can be harmful to clean an infected ear.
+It is more responsible to use a topical treatment first versus a systemic product, mention this to your veterinary to get their opinion on best treatment.
+It can be harmful to try to clean an infected ear without proper review and consultation by a pet care specialist.
 “Some dogs show no symptoms of ear infection aside from a buildup of wax and discharge in the ear canal.
 But ear infections often cause significant discomfort and affected dogs may show signs as:

 - Head shaking